Getting Started with Obsidian for D&D ✨

 Overview

-What does that mean?
-Its a simple desktop (and mobile) app that loads files (mainly markdown files and other assets like images, PDFs, etc. ) from your device, allowing you to work with the files directly and so much more.
+Obsidian is a simple desktop (and mobile) app that loads files (mainly markdown files and other assets like images, PDFs, etc. ) from your device, allowing you to work with the files directly and so much more.

 Get Obsidian by visiting their website.

 When you open a note in Obsidian (a markdown file), you’ll see the editor interface for that note.
-You can toggle between editing the file or previewing the rendered markdown.
+You can toggle between editing the file or reading the rendered markdown.
 It’s as simple as that.
 Now let’s look at a few of the features and plugins that make Obsidian so great for D&D.

 The Power of Linking